Woody Island (Alaska)

 Woody Island (Остров Вуд, originally Лесной остров) is located in Chiniak Bay, 2.6 mi east of Kodiak, Alaska.
-It was originally settled by the native Alutiiq people who called themselves Tangirnarmiut, "the people of Tangirnaq."
+It was originally settled by the Alutiiq, an Alaska Native people, who called themselves Tangirnarmiut, "the people of Tangirnaq."
 They inhabited and used Woody Island for thousands of years.

-The Russians established an agricultural colony on Woody Island in 1792.
-It was officially designated Wood Island in 1894 by the US Post Office and was the primary coastal settlement for commerce and trade for many years.
+The Russians called the island Ostrov Leisnoi and established an agricultural colony there in 1792.
+The U.S. Post Office was officially designated Wood Island in 1894, and it was the primary coastal settlement for commerce and trade for many years.
 The first road in Alaska was built on Woody Island.
-Aside from the Aleut presence, the island has gone through four periods of occupation by non-natives, and is largely unoccupied today.
+The island has also undergone four periods of occupation by non-Native people, and is largely unoccupied today.
 The island is approximately 2.8 miles long from north to south and 1.8 miles wide and 13 miles in circumference.

 The Woody Island Historic Archeological District, comprising sites of archaeological importance on the island was listed on the National Register of Historic Places in 2015.
+The island is part of the homelands of the Tangirnaq Native Village, a federally recognized tribe of Alutiiq.

-Aleut settlement
+Alutiiq settlement

-The Alutiiq people used the island for "whaling, fishing, wood-working, sweat-baths, extensive trade," and build "large multi-roomed houses, and large villages with complex social ranking."
-When the Russians arrived in the 18th century, the native people were initially successful in driving them off.
+The Alutiiq people have used the island for "whaling, fishing, wood-working, sweat-baths, extensive trade."
+Historically, they built "large multi-roomed houses, and large villages with complex social ranking."
+When the Russians arrived in the 18th century, the Native people were initially successful in driving them off.
 There followed a short period of accommodation and trade, after which the Russians engaged in brutal subjugation of the people, resulting in "epidemics, forced relocations, and extermination of those who resisted."

-Russian naval officer Gavriil Davydov observed an Aleut winter ceremony on Woody Island in 1802.
+Russian naval officer Gavriil Davydov observed an Alutiiq winter ceremony on Woody Island in 1802.
 He wrote:

 The spectators consisted of native inhabitants, dressed in their finery.
 The women were wearing their best dresses such as: cloth, parkas, or those made from marmot skin or eider-down, almost all had bones through their nostrils, or beads threaded onto sticks, while on their arms and legs, their necks, and in their ears were as many beads as they could fit in, or all they had.
 Everyone was very pleased with the performance.
 During the rest of the festival the women kept bringing in food and serving it to people.
 They only had to look away for a moment and one of the young boys would grab the dish and run away; then the women would start chasing, and everyone roared with laughter.

-In 1805 a village on the east side of Woody Island was inhabited by 54 Alutiiq people.
-A smallpox epidemic struck the region in 1837 and the Russians forcefully amalgamated the survivors into seven villages, among them a village on Woody Island.
+In 1805 a village on the east side of Woody Island had an Alutiiq population of 54.
+A smallpox epidemic struck the region in 1837, and the Russians forcefully amalgamated the survivors into seven villages, among them a village on Woody Island.